algorand/indexer/README.md

 The Indexer data directory is the location where the Indexer can store and/or load data needed for runtime operation and configuration.

 **It is a required argument for Indexer daemon operation.
 Supply it to the Indexer via the `--data-dir` flag.**

+**It is HIGHLY recommended placing the data directory in a separate, stateful directory for production usage of the Indexer.**

 ### Auto-Loading Configuration